ripienaar/nats-roundtripper/README.md

  * Failover is free with no additional components like load balancers
  * Geo failover and fallback is free with no additional components like global dns
  * Long running connections are used for microservices speeding up connection handling
- * NATS support canary deploys, gradual deploys and more (planned)
+ * NATS support canary deploys, gradual deploys and more

 Moving to NATS as transport for microservices can be a big job, implementing a `http.RoundTripper` means your existing microservices can be hosted on nats with